Ready to master the art of online interactions? (And by that, we mean forms, quizzes, surveys, and polls)

 Will you get the first bit of info you ask for?
 It all hangs on that first impression.
 Give something up before you ask for something in return.

 2. Say my name, say my name

-Ever repeated someone’s name to help you remember it?
-Well, turns out people like hearing their name too.
+Ever repeat someone’s name to help you remember it?
+Well, turns out people like hearing their name, too.
 It makes them feel special—and more likely to agree with you.

 Creating a survey?
 Ask for their name early on, then use it again when you ask a question later.
-Your form will feel like it’s got a short-term memory.
+This feature is called Recall here at Typeform, and it'll make your form feel like it’s got a short-term memory.
 Use it sparingly, though.
-Otherwise you’ll sound like you’re trying to Jedi mind trick someone.
+Otherwise you’ll sound like you’re trying to Jedi mind-trick someone.

 3. Ask questions

 As humans, we think about ourselves.
 A lot.
 Right now, I’m thinking about rewarding myself with lunch.

 But good conversations involve good listeners.
 So put your needs aside and focus on theirs.

 Ask yourself this: What’s the benefit for your audience?
 Why should they invest time answering your questions?
 Get the benefit in there early.

 Let’s say your friend want to provide more information about their niche line of travel toasters...